-My current professional focus is in the area of Analytical Psychology and I am a Diploma Candidate at the C.G Jung Institute in Zurich.
-Of particular interest to me is the extent to which our individual growth and development is influenced by the ‘unknown other’ – both the ‘unknown’ parts of ourselves, as well as the encounter with people from different backgrounds and cultures.
+Psychoanalyst at the C.G Jung Institute in Zurich for Analytical Psychology, of particular interest to me is the extent to which our individual growth and development is influenced by the ‘unknown other’ – both the ‘unknown’ parts of ourselves, as well as the encounter with people from different backgrounds and cultures.
 In either case, the challenge is to be open to new and surprising perspectives that can shift our understanding of ourselves and our context.

-I have my private practice in Milan and work as PDE Analyst (Personal Development Elective) Analyst in the MBA international program of the IMD Business School in Lausanne.
+I have my private practice in Milan and I work as PDE (Personal Development Elective) Analyst in the MBA international program of the IMD Business School, Lausanne, CH.

 My approach to Analysis and Self-Experience

 “The most precious gift strangers can bring is their difference; and if you focus on the divergent and the dissimilar, you may have, you too, illuminations…” (Fatema Mernissi, Moroccan writer and sociologist)

 My project aims to connect the creative and imaginative potential of dreams with the anthropological perspective of the encounter between cultures, using expressive methodologies like Social Dreaming, Active Imagination, Listening Post in order to support the development of an individuation process.

-- Diploma Candidate at the Jung Institute for Analytical Psychology, Zurich, CH
+- Psychoanalyst at the Jung Institute for Analytical Psychology, Zurich, CH

 - Master in Social Anthropology – London School of Economics, UK